-The Sambutan Longhouse, a simulated cultural center in the middle of the Tiger Trail area, and the Pondok, an Indonesian hut or shack demonstrate how poaching and the illegal trade of animal products are impacting the survival of tigers and other animals that share their habitat through displays and docents who stand ready to answer guest questions.
+The Pondok inside Tiger Trail helps demonstrate how poaching and the illegal trade of animal products are impacting the survival of tigers and other animals that share their habitat through displays and docents who stand ready to answer guest questions.

-Plan Time to Play
+7. Plan Time to Play

 Overall, the conservation message is very strong throughout Tiger Trail and it’s a great addition to one of San Diego’s best attractions.